How Often Should You Change Your Furnace Filter?

 How Much Does A Furnace Filter Cost?

-Several factors can influence the cost of a furnace filter, which can vary significantly.
-In general, filters range in price from $6 to $65 or more.
-Greater MERV ratings (a measure of how well a filter captures certain particle types) and larger sizes may come at a higher cost.
-In other words, higher-quality filters that fit larger units or perform better will generally cost more.
+The cost of a furnace filter can vary widely based on several factors.
+Typically, filters range in price from $6 to $65 or more.
+Filters with higher MERV ratings (which indicate how well they capture different particle types) and larger sizes generally cost more.
+In short, higher-quality filters that fit larger units or offer better performance will usually be at a higher price point.

 Should You Turn Off The Furnace Before Changing The Filter?

-Yes, you should switch the furnace off before changing the filter.
-This stops the furnace from functioning when the filter is taken out and keeps you safe while you work on it.
-Switching off the furnace prevents debris and dust from entering the system.
-Simply turn off the furnace by the circuit breaker or thermostat before proceeding.
+Yes, it’s important to turn off the furnace before changing the filter.
+This ensures the furnace does not operate while you are replacing the filter, keeping you safe during the process.
+Turning off the furnace also prevents dust and debris from entering the system.
+Simply switch off the furnace using the circuit breaker or thermostat before you begin.

 Read More